Marvell-switching/SONiC/doc/ARS/Local_ARS_HLD.md

 ##### __Figure 4: Initilization flow__
 ![](images/init_seq.png)

-1. Bind to PortOrch Events
+1. Bind to Events
+    - Events from PortOrch
         * The ArsOrch component binds to following events to start monitoring and processing ARS-related interfaces:
             - Port operational status
             - Port change
             - Lag member change
+    - Events from RouteOrch
+        * The ArsOrch component binds to route updates to monitor nexthop group changes.
+    - Events from NhgOrch
+        * The ArsOrch component binds to nexthop group updates.

 2. Get ARS SAI Capabilities
     * ArsOrch retrieves ARS capabilities from the SAI layer and saves them in STATE_DB.